obah/finance-dashboard-2/README.md

 # Built using TYPESCRIPT, REACT, NEXT.JS, Material UI AND REST APIS

+This is very similar to the other Finance Dashboard project, but this is built with nextJs and Typescript

 ## APIS

 - For the currency exchange ==> exchangerate-api